dashingsoft/pyarmor/src/README.rst

 - Run or import encrypted compiled python files (.pyc, .pyo)
 - Mixed encrypted files with normal python files.
 - Expire encrypted files
-- Bind encrypted files to harddisk
+- Bind encrypted files to harddisk, mac address, ip etc.

 Support Platforms
 -----------------

 - Python 2.5, 2.6, 2.7 and Python3

-- Prebuilt Platform: win32, win_amd64, linux_i386, linux_x86_64, darwin_x86_64
+- Prebuilt Platform: win32, win_amd64, linux_i386, linux_x86_64, darwin_x86_64, Raspberry Pi, Banana Pi

 The core of Pyarmor is written by C, the only dependency is libc.
 So it's easy to build for any other platform, even for embeded